gbmhunter/blog/content/mathematics/perlin-noise/index.md

 **Perlin noise** is commonly used to create natural looking textures in computer graphics.
 A common example is it's use to create a randomly generated landscape, or realistic looking clouds.

-{{< img src="perlin-noise-cloud-example.png" width="331px" caption="Rendered Perlin noise that has been configured to make realistic looking clouds." >}}
+{{% figure src="perlin-noise-cloud-example.png" width="331px" caption="Rendered Perlin noise that has been configured to make realistic looking clouds." %}}

 Ken Perlin invented the Perlin noise algorithm following CGI work on the movie Tron.